▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Irish Terrier it's a power pack.
 It is lively, alert, concise.
 Always attentive, vigilant, non-aggressive, but without fear and in an emergency you are also ready to fight.
 It is said that the Irish Terrier he is very hard on himself and would face dangers and even his own injuries with extreme contempt.
 It is still used as a working dog in its country of origin..
 There he does a good job as a yard dog, guard and hunting.
 In today's hunting it is mainly used for post-shot work..
 The official standard describes its character very accurately:

 The Irish Terrier, although determined and able to face other dogs, is remarkably loyal, kind and affectionate with people; However, when he is attacked, show the courage of a lion and fight to the bitter end.
 It is wrongly said that the Irish Terrier he gets into fights with other dogs easily, sometimes even in the exhibition ring.
-Although it does not avoid any dispute when circumstances require it, the Irish Terrier it is easy to train and it is a sociable domestic dog; still embodies the qualities that, according to previous descriptions, they had turned him into “guardian of the poor, friend of farmers and beloved of distinguished gentlemen”.
+Although it does not avoid any dispute when circumstances require it, the Irish Terrier it is easy to train and it is a sociable domestic dog; still embodies the qualities that, according to previous descriptions, They had made him the "guardian of the poor", "Friend of farmers and beloved of distinguished gentlemen.".

 The Irish Terrier he is essentially a reckless and not a lapdog.
 But, nowadays it is doing very well as a companion and family dog.
 He is a faithful companion, vigilant, warm and loving for young and old, as long as one allows oneself and him the movement.
 It has a big character, self-confident and never submissive, that one should respect and appreciate.
-In his book on Irish “Jerry the Islander”, the great writer Jack London expresses his respect for this great character in the following words: “Jerry, you are gold, pure gold, inside and outside, and no dog in the whole world can compete with you.
-You have a heart of gold, golden dog; be good to me and love me, and i will be good to you and i will love you now and always”.
+In his book about the Irishman "Jerry the Islander", the great writer Jack London expresses his respect for this great character in the following words: «Jerry, you are gold, pure gold, inside and outside, and no dog in the whole world can compete with you.
+You have a heart of gold, golden dog; be good to me and love me, and I will be good to you and I will love you now and always.".

 Care and health «Irish Terrier»